opengeospatial/ontology-crs/discussion-paper.md

 ## The CRS ontology and CRS registry of IGN France

 As part of the **Datalift** project[^8], two main vocabularies, compliant with GeoSPARQL, have been proposed to publish geographic vector data on the Web.
-They have been designed to represent structured geometries on the Web [HAM 14], to associate them with any coordinate reference system identified by a URI and to describe this coordinate reference system in RDF.
+They have been designed to represent structured geometries on the Web [HAM 14], to associate them with any coordinate reference system identified by a URI and to describe this coordinate reference system in RDF [TRO_14].
 The former vocabulary is thus dedicated to structured geometries (http://data.ign.fr/def/geometrie#) and the latter to geodetic resources (http://data.ign.fr/def/ignf#).
 This latter vocabulary adopts the main concepts of the ISO 19111 model to describe geodetic resources and uses, as much as possible, concepts and properties from other well-known vocabularies for the less specialised aspects of the description of these resources such as units of measure.
 However, as it has been designed to publish IGN France geodetic register, only the concepts and properties useful to represent this register data have been included in the vocabulary.